iamwpj/iamwpj/resume/src/resume.md

     search server (Graylog) and migrated to a multi-node Elasticsearch, Logstash, and Kibana cluster.
 I maintained an evaluation deployment of that service for several years as it gained support and traction for the value offered.
-It has been adopted as an integral service and is being integrated into a production life cycle.
+In January 2022, I deployed OpenSearch as a near production centralized log cluster.
 -   **IT service management platform migration:** I worked with a small team to review and evaluate replacement options for our feature limited service platform.
 We chose Jira Service Desk to integrate